Cost of Simulating Entanglement in Steering Scenario: Preliminary

 One important question we consider is whether the simulation cost $\gamma(\rho_{AB})$ satisfies some general dimensionality bound.
-In fact, we always have $\gamma(\rho_{AB})\leq (\dim(A))^2(\dim(B))^2$ for every separable state $\rho_{AB}$ due the existence of minimal separable decompositions \cite{Uhlmann-1998a}.
-However, does this bound also hold for entangled states?
-This question was first raised and left unanswered by Brunner \textit{et al.} in a work that explored local models with finite shared randomness \cite{Bowles2015}.
-Later, Nguyen \textit{et al.} proposed a geometric method for characterizing quantum steering that enables a quantification of simulation cost from the other direction, namely by computing states that are unsteerable given a finite amount of shared randomness \cite{Nguyen2019}.
-These inspirational papers both provide upper bounds on $\gamma(\rho_{AB})$ under projective measurement; however, computable lower bounds have been missing, and thus a resource comparison among separable and entangled-unsteerable states cannot yet be made.
+In fact, we always have $\gamma(\rho_{AB})\leq (\dim(A))^2(\dim(B))^2$ for every separable state $\rho_{AB}$ due to the existence of minimal separable decompositions \cite{Uhlmann-1998a}.
+Does this bound also hold for unsteerable entangled states?
+This question was first raised and left unanswered by Brunner et al. in a study that established an upper bound on the simulation cost by explicitly constructing local hidden state models \cite{Bowles2015}.

-In this work, we resolve the aforementioned question and show that no universal upper bound on simulation costs exists for unsteerable entangled states: i.e., even for two-qubit states $\gamma(\rho_{AB})$ is unbounded.
-The bulk of our results focus on the two-qubit family of Werner states,
+\yujie In this work, we answer the question negatively: the simulation cost is unbounded for some unsteerable entangled states. \blk We do so by deriving lower bounds on simulation cost that have not been previously discussed.
+Specifically, we prove that $\gamma(\rho_{AB})$ can be unbounded by demonstrating that its lower bound diverges (tends to infinity), even for certain two-qubit states.

-where $\ket{\Psi^-}=\sqrt{1/2}(\ket{01}-\ket{10})$ is the singlet state.
-Our restriction to this simple of family of states may seem like a limitation.
-However, on the contrary, we show that the many interesting properties simulation cost can already be demonstrated using these states, and they are summarized in Table \ref{tab: summary}.
-Furthermore, as we demonstrate in this letter, the lower bounds we prove on $\gamma(\omega_r)$ translate into lower bounds on $\gamma(\rho_{AB})$ for \textit{any} unsteerable state $\rho_{AB}$.
-Finally, the elegant mathematical structure of Werner states allows us to equivalently restate the problem of simulating unsteerable Werner states into the problem of simulating noisy spin measurements; this opens a pathway for using tools in Banach space theory to tackle both problems simultaneously.
-We proceed now by exploring this equivalence in more detail.
+\yujie To develop the analysis, we leverage the close link between steering and measurement incompatibility \cite{Quintino2014, Uola2014, Brunner2014}.
+We now briefly review the notion of measurement compatibility.